 The auto-offset feature can be enabled to automatically restore the signal reference levels and to automatically calibrate out any offset differences between the three channels.
+The auto channelto-channel gain matching feature can be enabled to minimize any gain mismatches between the three channels.

-The AD9981 also offers full sync processing for composite sync and sync-ongreen applications.
+The AD9983A also offers full sync processing for composite sync and sync-on-green applications.
 A clamp signal is generated internally or may be provided by the user through the CLAMP input pin.

-Fabricated in an advanced CMOS process, the AD9981 is provided in a space-saving, 80-pin, Pb-free, LQFP surface mount plastic package.
-It is specified over the 0°C to +70°C temperature range.
+Fabricated in an advanced CMOS process, the AD9983A is provided in a space-saving 80-lead, Pb-free, LQFP surfacemount plastic package, and is specified over the 0° C to 70° C temperature range.